GaryChengld/LearningAWS/DAV-C01-preparation.md

 * After creating your API, you must deploy it to make it callable by your users.
 To deploy an API, you create an API deployment and associate it with a stage.
 A stage is a logical reference to a lifecycle state of your API (for example, dev, prod, beta, v2).
 API stages are identified by the API ID and stage name.
 Every time you update an API, you must redeploy the API to an existing stage or to a new stage.
 Updating an API includes modifying routes, methods, integrations, authorizers, and anything else other than stage settings.

+* You can enable API caching in Amazon API Gateway to cache your endpoint's responses.
+With caching, you can reduce the number of calls made to your endpoint and also improve the latency of requests to your API.
+When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.
+API Gateway then responds to the request by looking up the endpoint response from the cache instead of making a request to your endpoint.
+The default TTL value for API caching is 300 seconds.
+The maximum TTL value is 3600 seconds.
+TTL=0 means caching is disabled.

 #### Lambda

 * You can give a Lambda function created in one account ("account A") permissions to assume a role from another account ("account B") to access resources such as DynamoDB or S3 bucket.
 You need to create an execution role in Account A that gives the Lambda function permission to do its work.
 Then you need to create a role in account B that the Lambda function in account A assumes to gain access to the cross-account DynamoDB table.
 Make sure that you modify the trust policy of the role in Account B to allow the execution role of Lambda to assume this role.
 Finally, update the Lambda function code to add the AssumeRole API call.